Human Rights Are Women’s RightsDecember 09, 2011

 In her speech, Clinton further stated, “As long as discrimination and inequities remain so commonplace everywhere in the world, as long as girls and women are valued less, fed less, fed last, overworked, underpaid, not schooled, subjected to violence in and outside their homes — the potential of the human family to create a peaceful, prosperous world will not be realized.”

 The 16 Days of Activism against Gender Violence Campaign was designed to bring individuals and groups together to fight such violence and discrimination.
-While the campaign officially ends on December 10, International Human Rights Day, we all know that there is no end until violence against women and girls — a violation of human rights — has been eliminated.
-This year was a transformational one as people, galvanized by social media, took to the streets in Egypt and Tunisia to claim their basic human rights.
+While the campaign officially ends on International Human Rights Day, we all know that there is no end until violence against women and girls — a violation of human rights — has been eliminated.
+2011 was a transformational year for the campaign as people, galvanized by social media, took to the streets in Egypt and Tunisia to claim their basic human rights.
 On International Human Rights Day, we also commemorate the creation of the Universal Declaration of Human Rights 63 years ago.

 During the 16 Days campaign, women, men, and communities around the world called for the elimination of violence against women by bringing attention to the overwhelming inequities and depth of suffering of women.
 The 2011 campaign calendar is a remarkable, inspiring display of worldwide activism that included a variety of activities: